int91/int91/README.md

 | [Circle Speed Test](https://convulse.itch.io/circle-speed-test) | A Simple 2D Skill Game Where You Click Circles |
 |^ updated as of March 27th, 2022 | |

-### My Current Project
+### My Current Projects

+#### Open-Source Projects

-[Cargo Transport Simulator](https://github.com/int91/CargoTransportSim) is a game in which you run your own Cargo Logistics company.
+- [Cargo Transport Simulator](https://github.com/int91/CargoTransportSim) is a game in which you run your own Cargo Logistics company.
 Start out as a simple lonewolf business owner and work your way up to compete with the best in the logistics industry.
 Inspired by Euro Truck Simulator.

+#### Close-Source Projects

+- Welcome Gods, to Invictus.
+Invictus is a turn-based competitive multiplayer game.
+Pick your specialist, weapons, armors, and items.
+Fight your opponent through a rigorous turn-based combat system designed from the ground up to be a game of mentality.
+May the better God win.
+- The "True-Skill" ranking system is a visible elo system designed to reward good performance as well as punish bad performance.
+This system uses every trackable statistic to determine your "True-Skill".
+Winning and Losing will no longer be the absolute game ender for ranked play.

 I'm making my projects under the studio name (Not an actual studio, just a psuedonym for development.